zlogic/mendix-docs/content/en/docs/refguide/mobile/distributing-mobile-apps/building-native-apps/bitrise.md

 Any additional workflows that may have been created can be removed.
 Select the workflow from the dropdown and click **Properties** > **Delete workflow**.

+{{% alert color="info" %}}
+Building native mobile apps for Mendix 9.24 require Node v16, which is no longer included by default in Bitrise.
+Follow these steps to install it:
+1. Add a new step before the step "Run npm command".
+1. Choose **Node Version Manager (NVM)** from the list of steps.
+1. Set the **Node Version** property to 16 (leave the NVM version blank)
+1. Save changes.
+{{% /alert %}}

 ### Add Missing npm Command

 Add a missing npm command by doing the following: